Last updated October 2025

 Substance use treatment

-Medication for Opioid Use Disorder (MOUD)
+Medications for Opioid Use Disorder

-MOUD, also known as medication-assisted treatment (MAT), are drugs that help people manage opioid dependance by decreasing cravings and withdrawal symptoms and blocking the euphoric effects of opioids that make them so addictive.
-Medication options include buprenorphine, methadone and naltrexone.
-A healthcare provider can help you to decide which option works best for you.
+A healthcare provider can help you decide which option makes sense for you.
 This can happen during an assessment at a substance use treatment facility, while speaking with your doctor during an appointment, or when receiving care at a hospital or crisis center.
+All medications for OUD are safe to take long-term.

 Types of MOUD